-- 1. Take part in all district activities on an equal basis regardless of race, color, creed, national origin, religion, gender or sexual orientation or disability. - 2.
+- 1. Take part in all district activities on an equal basis regardless of race, color, weight, creed, national origin, religion, gender (including gender identity and gender expression) or sexual orientation or disability. - 2.
 Present their version of the relevant events to school personnel authorized to impose a disciplinary penalty in connection with the imposition of the penalty. - 3.
-Access school rules and, when necessary, receive an explanation of those rules from school personnel.

-Student Responsibilities (Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship)

-All district students have the responsibility to:

-- 1. Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and to property. - 2.
+Access school rules and, when necessary, receive an explanation of those rules from school personnel. - Student Responsibilities (Trustworthiness, Respect, Responsibility, Fairness, Caring and Citizenship) All district students have the responsibility to: - 1.
+Contribute to maintaining a safe and orderly school environment that is conducive to learning and to show respect to other persons and to property. - 2.
 Be familiar with and abide by all district policies, rules and regulations dealing with student conduct. - 3.
-Attend school every day unless they are legally excused and be in class, on time, and prepared to learn.

-- 4. Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
+Attend school every day unless they are legally excused and be in class, on time, and prepared to learn. - 4.
+Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible. - 5.
 React in a respectful, positive manner to direction given by teachers, administrators and other school personnel. - 6.
-Work to develop mechanisms to control their anger. - 7.
-Ask questions when they do not understand. - 8.
+Work to develop mechanisms to control their anger.

+- 7. Ask questions when they do not understand. - 8.
 Seek help in solving problems that might lead to discipline. - 9.
 Dress appropriately for school and school functions. - 10.
 Accept responsibility for their actions. - 11.
-Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship. - 12.
-Uses District property, including district technology, according to established guidelines and rules.
+Conduct themselves as representatives of the district when participating in or attending school sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship. - 12.
+Use District property, including district technology, according to established guidelines and rules.